kaminiwalunj/AI-102-AIEngineer/Instructions/04-use-a-container.md

-# Lab 04: Use an Azure AI Services Container
+# Exercise 04: Use an Azure AI Services Container

 ## Lab scenario